rust-lang/edition-guide/src/rust-2024/cargo-resolver.md

 The resolver is a global setting for a [workspace], and the setting is ignored in dependencies.
 The setting is only honored for the top-level package of the workspace.
-If you are using a [virtual workspace], you will still need to explicitly set the [`resolver` field] in the `[workspace]` definition if you want to opt-in to the new resolver.
+If you are using a [virtual workspace], you will still need to explicitly set the [`resolver` field] in the `[workspace]` definition if you want to opt in to the new resolver.

 For more details on how Rust-version aware dependency resolution works, see [the Cargo book](../../cargo/reference/resolver.html#rust-version).